 Today, we will transfer to Kathmandu International Airport for our departure.
 After enjoying a hearty breakfast at the hotel, we will gather our belongings and make our way to the airport.
 We will ensure that we reach the airport well in time to complete all the necessary formalities and board our flight.
 Before we bid adieu to this enchanting country, take one last look at the breathtaking views of the Himalayas and take a moment to appreciate the warm hospitality and kindness of the Nepalese people.
 This marks the end of our tour, and we hope you had a memorable and enjoyable time in Nepal.

-Mustang Tiji Festival Trek cost on the website applies to 6-12 people groups.
+Mustang Tiji Festival Trek cost on the website applies to groups of 6–12 people.
 However, private trips for groups of two or more can be organized upon request.
 A group booking of 12 or more people can avail of a maximum discount with one free trip.
 Clients' travel date preferences can be accommodated, but the trek cost depends on factors such as group size, duration, accommodation type, and additional activities or services.

 Please feel free to reach out to us with any questions or to book your trek.